sonata-project/SonataAdminBundle/docs/getting_started/the_form_view.rst

 In this tutorial, you've made your first contact with the greatest feature of the SonataAdminBundle: Being able to customize literally everything.
-You've started by creating a simple form and ended up with a nice edit page for your admin.
+You've started by creating a form and ended up with a nice edit page for your admin.

 In the :doc:`next chapter <the_list_view>`, you're going to look at the list and datagrid actions.